- What is retail logistics?

 - Offer more delivery options

-While many eCommerce businesses have benefited from the opportunities brought about by COVID-19, coronavirus-related disruption has also exposed weaknesses in global supply chains.
+While many eCommerce businesses have benefited from the opportunities brought about post-COVID-19, coronavirus-related disruption also exposed weaknesses in global supply chains.

 Retail leaders must develop a more resilient logistics strategy to shockproof business against supply chain disruption and improve the customer experience.